A-arti/A-arti/README.md

-### Hi there 👋

  ### Hi there 👋, my name is Aarti
 #### Developer
 ![Developer](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-I'm Aarti pursuing a bachelor's degree in Engineering.
+I am pursuing a bachelor's degree in Engineering.
 I am a developer who is keenly interested in blockchain and web3.
 I have created a card game with HTML, CSS, and Javascript.

 Skills:   C++ / JS / HTML / CSS